 Top itineraries in Sydney

-Be charmed by Sydney before discovering the stunning beaches, coastal towns and lush hinterland of Australia’s East Coast as you wind your way north.
+Be charmed by Sydney before discovering the stunning beaches, coastal towns and lush hinterland of New South Wales' East Coast as you wind your way north.

 Top places to stay in Sydney

 Shangri-La, Sydney offers fine facilities and finer dining set back from Sydney harbour.
 Its location gives it superb access to both the waterfront and the city centre.

 Ovolo 1888 is one of Sydney’s most unique hotels.
 The modern rooms are stylishly decorated in bold colours that belie the hotel’s friendly, boutique atmosphere.

 Lily Pily is no ordinary B&B. Cutting a perfect balance between modern and eco-living, the house’s stunning architecture is second only to its beautiful locale.

 When to go to Sydney